ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

     - I also practiced filtering by extension, like `Get-ChildItem | Where-Object -Property Extension -eq ".txt"` which returned only .txt files from the directory I ran it in.
 - `Select-Object` was useful when I only needed a subset of properties, reducing noise.
     - For example, `Get-ChildItem | Select-Object Name, Length` gave me a clean list of just file names (`Name`) and sizes (`Length`).
-- `Select-String` was chosen to replicate log searches, similar to `grep`, helping me locate strings of interest (like suspicious indicators).
+- I used `Select-String` to looks for text patterns inside files, similar to how `grep` works in Unix/Linux or `findstr` works in Windows CMD was chosen to replicate log searches.
+I figured this could be good in helping me locate strings of interest (like suspicious indicators).
+    - For example, as part of the exercise, I got to run the command `Select-String -Path .\captain-hat.txt -Pattern "hat"` which searched the file `captain-hat.txt` for the text "hat".
+It returned the line in the file that contain the word "hat".
+By default, it seemed to have also showed the line number and highlighted the matched text.
 - I also learned about comparison operators (`-ne`, `-gt`, `-ge`, `-lt`, and `-le`) which let me filter objects based on numeric or conditional criteria, such as finding files greater than a certain size.

 ### Why This Matters